fredlcore/BSB-LAN/HOWTO.md

 - Introduce valid ranges for parameters
           To make the access safer when setting values for parameters, the valid ranges should be added to the command table

-- Test and maybe extend the system to work with LPB instead of BSB.

 - Decode DE telegrams.
 Maybe they contain some status information and we can use them without querying.